equinor/TimeSeriesAnalysis/articles/multiprocesssim.md

-# Multi-process(large-scale) simulations
+# ProcessSimulator

-Simulating many processes together is orchestrated by the class ``ProcessSimulation``.
+Simulating multiple processes together is orchestrated by the class ``ProcessSimulator``.